Korimsoft/alartag/README.md

-# WORK STILL IN PROGRESS

-# Alartag
+# Alartag - Album Artist Tagger

 This is a very small utility aimed on a simple task.
 If you have a lot of imported music structured into directories